Common FAQs & Resources

-Our staff will use different types of masks and other protective equipment like gowns, gloves and goggles in different areas depending on the unique needs of the patients we are caring for.
+Our care teams will use different types of masks and other protective equipment like gowns, gloves and goggles in different areas depending on the unique needs of the patients we are caring for.

 Q: Will I (or my family member) need to wear a mask?

-A: A mask or face covering is required to be worn in all areas of our clinic, including exam rooms or hospital.
+A: A mask or face covering is required to be worn in all areas of our ministry, including exam rooms, clinics, and hospitals.